Schema App JavaScript Page Impact Overview

 Time to First Byte

-Largest Contentful Paint (the render time of the largest image or text block isible, relative to when the page first started loading).
+(render time of largest visible image/ text block, relative to when page first started loading)

-Below is the analysis of the different Integration methods available with Schema App.
+Below is the analysis of the different JavaScript integration methods available with Schema App.
 We’ve outlined some of these considerations in the Pros and Cons below.

 Pros